srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 type: "regular"
 url: automated-device-group-management-for-microsoft-intune-update-rings-using-powerShell
 ---
 Testing settings and updates in Microsoft Intune is a good idea.
 Many Intune administrators use a test group and Update Rings for this.
-In the base of Windows Updates, administrators configure an update ring and assign a group to it.
+In the case of Windows Updates, administrators configure an update ring and assign a group to it.
 The group is filled with devices (I call it a device group).
 In this blog post, I will show you how to dynamically manage a device group in an automated way for your Intune update rings based on a user group.
 Let's call it dynamic device group management.